-The major in Russian Language and Literature aims to provide a solid foundation in the Russian language and a broad introduction to Russian culture, particularly literary culture, during the Imperial, Soviet, and post-Soviet periods.
+The major in Russian Language and Literature aims to provide a solid foundation in the Russian language and a broad introduction to Russophone culture, particularly literary culture, during the Imperial, Soviet, and post-Soviet periods.
 The program grounds the study of literature in specific historical, social, and cultural contexts.
-It includes the study of Russian film and elements of literary and cultural theory.
+It includes the study of Russian-language film and elements of literary and cultural theory.
 The major also fosters a broad interdisciplinary perspective by encouraging students to take relevant courses in such fields as history, philosophy, political science, art history, and music.
-Students are expected to achieve a degree of fluency in Russian that will enable them to enter into dialogue with Russia—past and present—as readers and writers, and as speakers of a language native to over 170 million people.
+Students are expected to achieve a degree of fluency in Russian that will enable them to enter into dialogue with Russia—past and present—as readers and writers, and as speakers of a language native to over 170 million people worldwide.
 Coursework includes materials in the original ranging from literary classics to current journalism and other mass media.
-We recommend that students participate in the Rutgers summer program in St. Petersburg, Russia, to accelerate their fluency in the language.
+We recommend that students study abroad in a region where Russian is spoken to accelerate their fluency in the language.

 Program Learning Goals

-Majors in Russian language and literature will have a solid foundation in the Russian language and a broad introduction to Russian culture, particularly literary culture, during the Imperial, Soviet, and post-Soviet periods.
-Majors will demonstrate a grasp of critical practices, including close readings, and an ability to analyze Russian literature within specific historical, social, and cultural contexts.
+Majors in Russian language and literature will have a solid foundation in the Russian language and a broad introduction to Russophone culture, particularly literary culture, during the Imperial, Soviet, and post-Soviet periods.
+Majors will demonstrate a grasp of critical practices, including close readings, and an ability to analyze Russian-language literature within specific historical, social, and cultural contexts.
 Students will be able to critically examine how Russian literature constructs a model of reality and a particular set of values.
 Students will be able to communicate complex ideas effectively in standard written English, and to critically evaluate sources and use the conventions of citation and attribution correctly.
-Majors are also expected to study Russian literature within a broad interdisciplinary perspective in order to analyze and synthesize information and ideas from multiple disciplines including Comparative Literature, Cinema Studies, Russian history, Art History, and the politics of Soviet and post-Soviet Russia.
+Majors are also expected to study Russian-language literature within a broad interdisciplinary perspective in order to analyze and synthesize information and ideas from multiple disciplines including Comparative Literature, Cinema Studies, History, Art History, and the politics of Soviet and post-Soviet Russia.

 Majors will be able to demonstrate language proficiency at the 300-level or above, i.e., be able to communicate effectively in the language, read a variety of literary and non-literary texts in the original, achieve intermediate to advanced competency in speaking, reading, and writing, and demonstrate a knowledge of the structure of Russian.
 Majors will also learn how to effectively use tools (reference works, internet, etc.) and technology appropriate to learning Russian.